Grants & Scholarships

 Our financial aid staff awards scholarships that match the student's level of achievement, need and other characteristics.
 To make the process easy to navigate, there are no separate scholarship applications to complete.

-Our scholarships are renewed annually if the student remains enrolled full time and meets Satisfactory Academic Progress.
+Our scholarships are renewed annually as long as the student remains enrolled full time.
 No minimum GPA is required for scholarship renewal and awards do not need to be repaid.
 Champlain College scholarships are applied towards the student's cost of attendance.

 Champlain scholarships are generously supported by individuals and organizations that believe deeply in Champlain's mission and are committed to recognizing student academic achievement and need.